Potomac, Maryland, US/Virginia, US

 A short sequence of 3-5' ledges and slots.
 They're not that hard, but if you lose control or get disoriented things can go downhill in a hurry.
 The center option is the traditional line and should be finished by boofing right into the pool above the Fingers.
 The right-most option is called the Angel Slot and is more difficult.
 To the left, Next to Charlie's Hole (MD side) is a wider channel called Hollywood Boulevard that funnels toward Twist n' Shout, and the deadly Subway - should be avoided at all costs.

-Twist and Shout (Class 5.2) - A narrow, twisty flume with high piton potential.
+Twist and Shout (the Thumb) (Class 5.2) - A narrow, twisty flume with high piton potential.
 Sam Drevo used to run this back in the day.

-Subway (Class 5.3) - A steep double drop with a sieve at the top and a at the bottom.
-This drop has been run accidentally a couple times but also Took the life of an experienced class V kayaker in 2004 who swam into it.
-Avoid at all costs. safer line is to the right.
+Subway (Class 5.3) - A steep double drop with a sieve at the top and a http://www.americanwhitewater.org/content/Accident/detail/accidentid/3743/ at the bottom.
+This drop has been run accidentally a couple times but has killed two people.
+Most recently an elite female paddle drowned here in 2013: It also Took the life of an experienced class V kayaker in 2004 who swam into it.
+Avoid at all costs. swimming into it is 100% fatal. safer lines are to the right.

-The Middle Finger (Class 5.0) - Pretty straightforward 20' drop .
-Calm green water leads into a 4' diameter slot. you slide 8 feet then boof This is the one you want.
+The Middle Finger (Class 5.0) - this is the standard line.
+Pretty straight forward 20' drop but the entrance is only a couple feet from Subway.
+Calm green water leads into a 4' diameter slot. angle straight. you slide down 8 feet then lefty boof about 12'

 The Ring Finger aka Flatliner (Class 5.1) - Shallow landing zone. rocks underneath and to the right.
 Higher water line.
-Run a bit left of center.
+Run out of the eddy just left of center boofing off the nub.
 Miss the boof and you’re [censored].
+A well known boater ran it too low, broke ribs and ruptured his spleen here.
+Google: epic fail

-The Pinky Finger aka Angel Hair (Class 5.1) - Tricky entrance options.
+The Pinky Finger aka Angel Hair (Class 5.1) - Tricky entrance (angel slot or ferry in).
 Lands in a boily cauldron between a sheer rock wall and an undercut boulder.
 If you swim in the pocket, there's a small underwater ledge against the Flake that you can stand on while awaing a rope and figuring out your next move.

-Make SURE you know which slot to take. there are no arrows painted on the rocks.
+Make SURE you know which slot to take. there are no arrows painted on the rocks and the wrong choice at the wrong level could be fatal.